2001 ARIA Music Awards

-The 15th Annual Australian Recording Industry Association Music Awards (generally known as ARIA Music Awards) were held on 30 October 2001 at the Capitol Theatre.
+The 15th Annual Australian Recording Industry Association Music Awards (generally known as the ARIA Music Awards) were held on 30 October 2001 at the Capitol Theatre.
 Rock band Powderfinger won the most awards with six from eight nominations.
 Leading the nominations were dance, electronic group, The Avalanches, with nine nominations: they won four.

 Awards

 The following list includes the winners, highlighted in bold, and the other final nominations below them.